EverGrace

 is a 2000 action role-playing game developed by FromSoftware for the PlayStation 2 (PS2).
-It was published by Agetec as launch title for the PS2 in North America and was published in PAL territories by Ubisoft and Crave Entertainment.
+It was released in Japan in April 2000 by FromSoftware, North America by Agetec in October 2000 as a launch title for the PS2 in the region and PAL territories in January 2001 by Ubi Soft and Crave Entertainment.

-IGN gave some praise to the game for its innovations at the time, including its full use of the DualShock 2 controller's buttons and the unique "paper doll" system in which the player's avatar actually visibly wears the armor and clothing assigned to it.
-But the website said most aspects of the game were fairly "run-of-the-mill" without being egregiously bad.
-GameSpot criticized the game for its dated visuals and laggy gameplay during battles.
-The website said that the interesting features do not overshadow the fact that the "core gameplay is awkward and uninteresting".
+The game received mixed reviews from critics, who praised its utilization of the console's features and concept, and criticism for its visuals and gameplay.

 Gameplay

 Evergrace features two main characters, Darius the swordsman and Sharline the homemaker, with two distinctly different storylines and different battle techniques.
 The game allows players to switch between characters at any save point, and uses an experience system dependent on items and equipment rather than statistical upgrades.
 Another feature is the Palmira Action System which allows players to improve the physical abilities of their characters by combining specialized crystals with their armaments.

 Evergrace also features a bonus dungeon that is named after Shadow Tower, another game by FromSoftware, a company often known for including past game references in their games.
 The Moonlight Sword, for example, a weapon that originated in their flagship series, King's Field, also appears in Evergrace as well as its follow-up, Forever Kingdom.